Members & Trustees

 Aliya Dhanji, Chair of the Board (SEND & Vulnerable Children lead)

-Paula Morgan, Chair of Education & Safeguarding Lead
+Paula Morgan, Vice-Chair, Chair of Education & Safeguarding Committee and Trust Safeguarding Lead (Priestmead Primary School linked Trustee)

 I have worked for the Department for Education (DfE) for over 20 years, but I am new to the role of Trustee having joined the Pegasus Partnership Trust Board in the summer term 2020.
 In the DfE, I have worked almost exclusively in policy development roles across a range of policy areas, including school improvement, school behaviour policy, the Pupil Premium and further education funding.
 My experience is in designing policy that meets the diverse needs of multiple stakeholders (including Ministers), drafting robust and concise advice and presenting recommendations with confidence and clarity.
 I have worked on the successful delivery of primary legislation related to school discipline and on the development of related advice for schools and colleges.
 I have also managed the secretariat function for several key stakeholder groups, developing and maintaining positive and purposeful relationships across the department and with external stakeholders, including sector representative bodies.

-Nina Will, Vice-Chair of Education & Safeguarding (EYFS)
+Nina Will, Vice-Chair of the Education & Safeguarding Committee (EYFS & Standards Lead)

 Jyoti Jiwani, Chair for Audit & Risk, Finance Lead